-People can use these cryptocurrencies to pay for goods and services or as an investment.
+People can use these cryptocurrencies to pay for goods and services or investments.
 They typically can be traded for an amount in US dollars.

-When looking over bank statements and financial records the past couple of years in California divorce cases, we have noticed a couple of key words popping up in regards to cryptocurrency which signals red flags.
+When looking over bank statements and financial records the past couple of years in California divorce cases, we have noticed a couple of keywords popping up regarding cryptocurrency, which signals red flags.

-If coinbase pops up in any financial records, you will want to request and subpoena all records from the other parties’ coinbase account.
-The other party may be storing and failing to disclose cryptocurrency in his or her coinbase account to avoid giving you your fair share upon divorce.
+If coinbase pops up in any financial records, you will request and subpoena all records from the other parties’ coinbase accounts.
+This is because the other party may be storing and failing to disclose cryptocurrency in their coinbase account to avoid giving you your fair share upon divorce.
 Why is this important?

-Also, keep in mind that parties can receive money for work provided, or goods sold, in the form of cryptocurrency.
-Instead of receiving a check for a job the other provides, they may receive a bitcoin payment that will not be traced back to their bank account.
+Also, keep in mind that parties can receive money for work provided or goods sold in the form of cryptocurrency.
+So, instead of receiving a check for a job the other provides, they may receive a bitcoin payment that businesses will not trace back to their bank account.

 If you have a question in regard to Cryptocurrency or divorce case, feel free to contact our office at (805) 422-7966.